Search

 Do you offer packages or discounts for multiple treatments?

-Yes.
 For Chiropractic appointments, we offer a 6-session block booking deal.
-For Massage, we offer a loyalty card where you 6th massage is 50% off!

 Are there toilet facilities at the clinic?